Black-throated loon

 The timing of the breeding season is variable; in the southern part of its range, this loon starts breeding in April, whereas in the northern portion, it waits until after the spring thaw.
-It builds an oval-shaped nest that measures about 23 cm across, either near the breeding lake or on vegetation emerging from it.
+It builds an oval nest about 23 cm across, either near the breeding lake or on vegetation emerging from it.
 The black-throated loon usually lays a clutch of two, rarely one or three, brown-green eggs with dark splotches.
-After an incubation period of 27 to 29 days, the chick hatches, and is fed a diet of small fish and invertebrates.
-This contrasts with the mostly fish diet of the adult.
+After an incubation period of 27 to 29 days, the chick hatches and is fed a diet of small fish and invertebrates.
+The adult mostly eats fish.
 To catch this food, it forages by itself or in pairs, very rarely foraging in groups.
 It dives from the water, going no deeper than 5 m.
 Most dives are successful.
 Whether or not at least one chick will hatch from a nest is variable, ranging from 30% to 90%.
-Most failures come from predators and flooding.
-Overall, the population of this loon is declining, although the International Union for Conservation of Nature (IUCN) still rates it as least concern, because the population decline is not rapid enough.
+Predators and flooding cause most failures.
+Overall, the population of this loon is declining; however, the International Union for Conservation of Nature (IUCN) still rates it as least concern because the population decline is not rapid enough.
 The black-throated loon is protected under both the Migratory Bird Treaty Act of 1918 and the Agreement on the Conservation of African-Eurasian Migratory Waterbirds.